magicleap/detached_explainer/README.md

 ## Introduction
 [//]: # ([The “executive summary” or “abstract”.
 Explain in a few sentences what the goals of the project are, and a brief overview of how the solution works.
 This should be no more than 1-2 paragraphs.])

 With the advent of Virtual and Augmented reality, a new style of 3D interfaces is emerging.
-We are no longer limited to flat monitors; instead the user interface can be positioned within your 3D space (for VR) or the real world (for AR).
+We are no longer limited to flat monitors; instead the user interface can be broken up in sections and positioned within your 3D space (for VR) or the real world (for AR).

 Browser vendors are developing WebXR for WebGL rendered content and are experimenting with [basic 3D models](https://developers.google.com/web/updates/2019/02/model-viewer) and other [interactive experiences](https://creator.magicleap.com/learn/guides/prismatic-getting-started).
+However, until now it was not possible to position CSS generated content in 3D.

 ## proposal

-We want to add a new feature to CSS: Page decomposition.
-This feature would enable breaking off elements of web page into the 3-d space around the browser surface.
-This would make viewing web pages a much more immersive experience than looking at a rectangular surface would be.
+We want enable breaking off parts of web page into the 3-d space around the browser surface because this would make viewing web pages a much more immersive experience than looking at a rectangular surface would be and we want to do this by introducing the smallest change to CSS as possible

+We think this can be accomplished by introducing a new value for `transform-style`: `detached`.
+This new property builds upon the existing 3D transforms that are shipping in all browsers and extends the behavior of `transform-style: preserve-3d`.
+The main difference is that instead of flattening the transformed elements back to the page, the transformed element stays in 3D space.

 Here is an example rendering of the effect:
 ![scene](https://github.com/rcabanier/detached_explainer/raw/master/detached.gif "Scene")